ISL: Farukh Choudhary likely to join Mumbai City in a multi-year deal | Goal.com

 Jamshedpur picked up Farukh from the player draft ahead of the 2017-18 season and the player steadily grew in stature at the club.
 He started 16 matches for the Men of Steel in the 2019-20 season, which is more than his starts in the first two seasons combined.

-Farukh was one of the best Indian players at Jamshedpur after what was a disappointing seventh-placed finish in the 2019-20 season.
+Farukh was one of the best Indian players at Jamshedpur after what was a disappointing eighth-placed finish in the 2019-20 season.
+Mumbai City also missed out on a top-four spot but managed to end the season in the fifth spot.